Pekaby/seasonal-content/readme.txt

 * Reworked how the current season is stored for better stability
 * Fixed an issue where content could be lost after renaming a category
 * Now Addons marked as "in development"
-* Removed the ability to set seasonal content as the background of sections
+* Removed the ability to set seasonal content as the background of sections and columns

 == Credits ==